Sarmadzandi/Pick-and-Place-Operation-by-a-Two-Fingered-Robot-using-Faster-R-CNN/README.md

-# Pick-and-place Operation by a two-fingered Robot using Faster R-CNN
+# Pick-and-place Operation by a Two-fingered Robot using Faster R-CNN

 ## Table of Contents
 1. [Project Overview](#project-overview)